Let a Franklin Disability Benefits Attorney Take Action on Your Claim

 SSDI considers your past income to determine your benefit payment.
 The more you earn, the higher your monthly benefit will be since you paid more in taxes throughout your life.

-You may be subject to one to four stages when seeking SSD benefits.
+If you or a loved one plans to apply for Social Security Disability benefits, you may be subject to one of four stages.
 You must go through each stage as they come and cannot skip ahead.
-The SSD claim stages include the following:
+The SSD benefits claim stages include the following:

-- Applying for benefits: You will need to submit the appropriate application and include documents that confirm your eligibility.
-The SSA will contact you if they have questions or need additional paperwork.
-Once they make a decision, they will send you a notification letter in the mail.
+- Applying for Social Security Disability benefits: You must submit the appropriate application and include documents that confirm your eligibility.
+The SSA will contact you if it has questions or needs more paperwork.
+Once it decides on your claim’s status, it will send you a notification letter in the mail.
+The law firm of Berger and Green can handle this stage for you.

-- Appealing a denial: You can request an appeal if the SSA denied your application for SSD benefits.
-Within 60 days of receiving your denial letter, you must send a written request if you wish to appeal the decision.
+- Appealing a denial: If SSA denies your application for SSD benefits, you can request an appeal.
+Within 60 days of receiving a denial letter, you must send a written request if you wish to appeal the decision.
 Your appeal request should include additional information about why you feel the denial is incorrect.
 For example, if the SSA denied you for lack of a medical condition, you can send current information about your condition, such as medical records detailing your test results and treatments.

 - Reconsideration: A new representative who had no part in your first denial will review your claim and any additional information.
 The SSA will mail you a letter with the new determination.
 You cannot request a hearing until after you receive a second denial.

-- Requesting a hearing: If the SSA denies you in the reconsideration stage, you can request a hearing provided there is sufficient time.
+- Requesting an ALJ hearing: If the SSA denies you in the reconsideration stage, you can request a hearing by filing an appeal within the 60 days.
 An Administrative Law Judge (ALJ) reviews any new evidence along with your claim.
-Your Franklin Social Security disability lawyer can explain your case and answer any question the ALJ asks.
+Our Franklin Social Security disability lawyer can explain your case and answer any question the ALJ asks.
 The SSA will send you the ALJ’s decision via mail.